psr-7/psr-7.github.io/index.md

 ### Functional Programming

 #### What functional programming concepts are used?
-Changes without [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)): No observable interaction with calling functions or the outside world beside returning a value.
+Functions without [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)): No observable interaction with calling functions or the outside world beside returning a value.

 #### What functional programming concepts are *not* used?
 Immutability is not used as PHP does not offer this feature.
 Most implementations even modify objects after creation by accessing private properties.